josbeir/cakephp-docs-md/docs/2/en/getting-started.md

             )
     )

-CakePHP's view files are stored in [App / View](app/View.md) inside a folder named after the controller to which they correspond.
+CakePHP's view files are stored in `/app/View` inside a folder named after the controller to which they correspond.
 (We'll have to create a folder named 'Posts' in this case.)
 To format this post data into a nice table, our view code might look something like this